ahmedbesbes/Understanding-deep-Convolutional-Neural-Networks-with-a-practical-use-case-in-Tensorflow-and-Keras/Readme.md

 These 4 parts are independent.

+If you're looking to understand the theory behind convnets please refer to the article link posted above.

 ###  Environment setup:

 1. Use Python 3.6: No hassle, intall the Conda distribution that encapsulates the PyData stack (SciPy, Pandas, Matplotlib, etc.).
 Here's the <a href="https://www.anaconda.com/download/#download">installation link<a>